jethwoah/SOC-Home-Lab/README.md

 ## Introduction / Summary and Lab Diagram

-This project is a SOC-style home lab built to practice endpoint telemetry analysis using Kali Linux, a Windows VM, Sysmon, and Splunk.
-The goal was to generate controlled suspicious activity in an isolated virtual lab, collect the resulting logs, and investigate them from a SOC analyst perspective.
+This project is a SOC home lab built to practice endpoint telemetry analysis using Kali Linux, a Windows VM, Sysmon, and Splunk.
+The goal of this home lab is to generate telemetry in an isolated virtual lab, collect the resulting logs, and investigate them from a SOC analyst perspective.

 ```mermaid
 flowchart LR